Aisin: Aisin USA

 Aisin constructed a factory in the United States in 1986, with production beginning in 1989.
 This factory in Seymour, Indiana has since been expanded and supplies components for Honda, General Motors, Mitsubishi, Nissan, and Toyota.
 Another factory was built in Marion, Illinois.
 On October 5, 2005, Aisin USA opened an 878 acre testing facility near Fowlerville, Michigan.
 The facility, which is Aisin's first in North America and third worldwide, is officially named FT Techno of America (FTTA), but is also known as the Fowlerville Proving Ground.
 FTTA is Aisin's fifth group company in Michigan.

 In 2009, the North American division and its companies were placed under a newly created entity named Aisin World Corporation of America, which was structured so that Toyota, Mitsui, and the American branch of Hino have majority ownership of Aisin's North American operations.

 BluE Nexus

 BluE Nexus is a joint venture company established by Aisin and Denso in April 2019 to build powertrain systems for electric vehicles.
 Both Aisin and Denso are members of the Toyota Group and the Toyota Motor Corporation has a 10% stake in the company.
 The main product from BluE Nexus is the e-Axle, which integrates an electric motor, gears and inverter.
 BluE Nexus will also market the hybrid drive systems produced by Aisin AW.

 IMRA

-IMRA (Institut Minoru de Recherche Avancé) is a research organization founded in 1986 in Sophia Antipolis, France.
+IMRA (Institut Minoru de Recherche Avancée) is a research organization founded in 1986 in Sophia Antipolis, France.
 It has three entities based in Europe, US, and Japan, which have become the key power of Aisin group to conduct R&D and offer technological consulting.
 The American division, IMRA America, was founded in 1990 in Ann Arbor, Michigan.
 IMRA mainly conducts research on biomedical, battery and produces femtosecond lasers.